ska-telescope/mid-cbf-mcs/README.md

 ### Start the Tango system

-Follow the instruction in the section with the same name at https://developer.skatelescope.org/en/latest/tools/tango-devenv-setup.html.
+Follow the instruction in the section with the same name at https://developer.skatelescope.org/en/latest/tools/dev-faq.html

 ### Verifying and/or Setting up Kubernetes

-For verifying that Kubernetes and Helm have already been install (or for installing), follow the instructions at https://developer.skatelescope.org/en/latest/development/getting_started.html.
+For installing Docker, Kubernetes, Minikube and Helm, follow the instructions at https://developer.skatelescope.org/en/latest/development/getting_started.html.

-Note that Kubernetes does not need to be launched (i.e. execute the command ``minikube start ...``) at this time (see launching Kubernetes under the 'Running using Kubernetes' section).
+Note that Kubernetes does not need to be launched (i.e. no need to execute the command ``minikube start ...``) at this time (see launching Kubernetes under the 'Running using Kubernetes' section).

 ### Setting Up The MCS Software